Top 10 Winter Activities in the North Island

 See more wineries

-2. Head for warmer climes in the far north
+2. Head for warmer weather in the far north

 Northland might be off the beaten track, but it is home to some of New Zealand’s most remarkable sights – including untamed beaches, ancient Kauri forests, and the renowned Poor Knights marine reserve.